 Sometimes, doctors might recommend muscle relaxants.
 If the pain is severe, they might prescribe antidepressants or steroid injections.

-Most migraines cause severe, throbbing headaches on one side of the face and head.
+Most migraine headaches can cause severe, throbbing pain on one side of the face and head.

 Migraine headaches are a neurological condition, and some people have a genetic predisposition to them.
 In other people, migraine headaches develop as a result of certain triggers or situations.